aramkeshishyan/chattingapp/README.md

 ```

 ## Functionality
-* Run the program using up to 10 instances of terminals to immitate up to 10 group members
+* Run the program using up to 10 instances of terminals to immitate up to 10 clients

 ## Available Commands
 The following commands can be invoked at any point